epfl-ada/ada-2020-project-milestone-p3-p3_wild-at-python/README.md

 # Methods

-***Building the network:*** We plan on deploying the RNN (with LSTM layers) with the Keras library to answer the questions previously asked.
-The architectures of both RNNs are going to be specically tuned for each problem.
+***Building the network:*** We plan on deploying the RNN with the Keras library to train it on the diplomacy features.

-***Feature detection:*** The objective is to make a specially tuned architecture of RNNs for this problem.
-We will start rst with an architecture to observe the eect of adding time and then add another one that mixes the time factor with the automatically deduced linguistic cues.
-We will in fact use RNNs with LSTM layers to take advantage of their memory power for better predictions.

-***Data analysis:*** We are interested in detecting new features in the messages and see the eect of time in the prediction.
-By analysing the results of our models we will see if there are others cues to detect betrayal that the authors didn't detect and use.
+***Data collection:*** To reprocudes the analysis done in Linguistic Harbingers of Betrayal paper we need to preprocess the news dataset and extract the same features from it.

+***MLP with features*** We will run an MLP on the extracted features and analyse the results

+***Textual analysis:*** We will run two models, MLP and RNN with LSTM, on the news texts given them the freedem to lear their own features and then compre the results with the previous model

 ![](P3\_Milestone.002.png)